johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Secondly, the order of experiencing things matters.
 Going from sharp to less sharp, highly saturated to less colourful, louder to quieter, etc., always feels like "losing something".
-But look away from your monitor for 10--20 seconds, then look again at the "less sharp" image --- wow, now it seems quite normal!
-Switch back to the 100% sharp version --- hmm, that's weird, now that seems too clinical in comparison, and I'm not even so sure anymore if that is "better"!
+But look away from your monitor for 10--20 seconds, then look again at the "less sharp" image---wow, now it seems quite normal!
+Switch back to the 100% sharp version---hmm, that's weird, now that seems too clinical in comparison, and I'm not even so sure anymore if that is "better"!